How to Calculate Moving Truck Gas Cost

 - Smaller trucks (10 through 14 feet) usually average 8 to 10 miles per gallon.

 - Medium trucks (15 through 19 feet) average about 6 to 8 miles per gallon.

 - Larger trucks (over 20 feet) will get about 4 to 6 miles per gallon.

 How many miles will you be going on your move?
 The best you can do here is a good estimate.
-The weight of your load, number of times you make stops or having to take a detour will all vary your mileage.
+The weight of your load, the number of times you make stops, or having to take a detour will all vary your mileage.
 Add at least 50 miles to your estimate.